USDA-FSA/fsa-design-system/components/pagination/index.md

 ## Variants and Examples

-Pagination Components can be styled using the `fsa-pagination__label--[variant]` class on Unordered Lists.
+Pagination Components can be styled using the `fsa-pagination__label--[VARIANT]` class on Unordered Lists.

 ### Default